Grevillea leucoclada: Description

 Grevillea leptopoda is a densely-branched shrub that typically grows to a height of 0.6–3 m, and has glaucous, more or less glabrous branchlets.
 The leaves are 60–140 mm long and divided with three to seven lobes, the lobes further divided into three, the end lobes linear or tapered, 10–60 mm long and 0.8–1.5 mm wide.
 The flowers are arranged on the ends of branches and in leaf axils in sometimes branched, cone-shaped to cylindrical clusters on a rachis 40–60 mm long.
 The flowers are white to cream-coloured, the pistil 5.5–6 mm long.
 Flowering occurs from August to December and the fruit is an oblong follicle 8.5–13.5 mm long.

 This grevillea regenerates from seed and is similar to G. intricata, which does not have glaucous branchlets.

 Taxonomy

 Grevillea leucoclada was first formally described in 1986 by Donald McGillivray in his book, New Names in Grevillea (Proteaceae) from specimens he collected with Alex George between the North West Coastal Highway and Kalbarri in 1976.
-The specific epithet, (leucoclada), derives from two Greek words: leucos (white) and clados (shoot/sprout), combined to give leucocladus, - a, -um, describing the plant as having white shoots.
+The specific epithet, (leucoclada) means 'white shoot or branch', referring to the glaucous branches.